 The other graphic is taken from my last course of Land Management in the CIAF of Colombia, and shows how to future Cadastre 2034 has raised the participation of the users in the update of data in real time and the incorporation of information with the adjusted precision to the purpose.

-And Colombia is the pilot of a small exercise in which we could try the so-called Cadastre "fit for purpuse", with disappointments of what has been done in Africa and that would seem an abomination in a context where the method, precision and procedures have become more important than the user himself.
+And it is that Colombia will be the pilot of a reduced exercise in which we could test the so-called "fit for purpuse" Cadastre, with disappointments of what has been done in Africa and that seems an abomination in a context where the method, the precision and the procedures have become more important than the user himself.

-We will also see the disappointment of making an "imprecise cadastre" in a place where there is already a degree; what will be more than interesting.
+We will also see the disappointment of making an "imprecise cadastre" in a place where there is already a title; which will be more than interesting.

-En GIM International has been published an extremely interesting article about the Catastro "adjusted to the context".
-As crazy as it seems to think, the field test that has been conducted in Kenya has included factors that previously did not converge under the same conditions: Government Entities, Technology and Community.
+En GIM International has been published an extremely interesting article regarding the Cadastre “adjusted to the context”.
+As crazy as it may seem to think, the field test that has been carried out in Kenya has included factors that did not converge under the same conditions before: Government Entities, Technology and Community.